• Skip to primary navigation

 Pro tips and recipe notes

 • Beef drippings from you roast beef make Yorkshire pudding authentic.
-I have also used tallow from my homemade bone broth.
 If you don’t have enough drippings, you can use oil.
-I like extra-virgin olive oil or avocado oil.

 • You should hear a sizzle when your batter hits the hot drippings.
 Working quickly, be sure to get your pan(s) back into the oven right away.
 The hot fat and hot oven are the key to getting the iconic rise of your puddings.